How To Choose General Education Courses In College

 Search the course catalog with keywords of interest

-Since I am interested in assistive technology, visual impairment, and disability, I search for the following terms:
+Since I am interested in assistive technology, visual impairment, and disability, I would search for the following terms:

 • Disability